Bidding (cards)

+Bidding is one of only two major innovations to traditional trick-taking games since they were invented; the other being the idea of a trump suit.
+The concept of bidding comes from the game known in Spain as Tresillo and elsewhere as Ombre or L'Hombre.
+Ombre emerged in Spain between 1600 and 1650 from the Spanish variant of Triomphe (Triumphus Hispanicus).

+Overview

 Players may raise the bid (by bidding a higher contract or point value) until the highest bidder is determined when the others all say "pass."
 Naming a higher contract than an earlier player is known as outbidding or overcalling.
 By contrast, if a player bids higher than allowed by the rules or higher than the strength of his hand can reasonably sustain, this is overbidding and usually has negative consequences, often involving the loss of the game.
 However, overbidding in Bridge may be used as a tactical manoeuvre in order to prevent the opponents playing a high value game.

 Bidding may be done in successive pairs as in Skat (in the sequence: deal - listen - announce - reply) or Schafkopf, known as bidding and holding, or in strict rotation as in Euchre and Königrufen.
 Bidding may be limited to one round, or it may be permissible for bidding to go around more than once.